 Truck accidents are among the most severe traffic accidents on our roads, and rear or side crashes can be among the worst.
 Because of the massive weight and size difference between semi-trucks and cars, collisions frequently result in catastrophic damage and injuries.
-If you or a loved one suffered an injury in a rear or side crash, an experienced truck accident lawyer from the Law Firm of Flora Templeton Stuart is needed to investigate and assess the total damages of your case.
+If you or a loved one suffered an injury in a rear or side crash, an experienced truck accident lawyer from Flora Templeton Stuart Accident Injury Lawyers is needed to investigate and assess the total damages of your case.
 Speak to our Kentucky rear and side crash lawyer who handles rear and side crash claims, in order to discuss your rights in a free consultation.
 We will fight to ensure that you get the compensation you deserve.
 Call (888) 782-9090 or fill out our online contact form.

 Many people who suffer a rear-end or side-impact collision by a commercial truck are seriously injured because the truck driver was going too fast to stop.
 Semi-trucks take much longer to slow down than regular cars and must be planned for accordingly.
 Truck drivers must allow enough room behind other vehicles or before a stoplight to come to a complete stop.